QRD - Current Issue About QRD QRD Archives

 QRD – What’s the most important part of your rig – guitar, amplifier, or effects?

-Ashkelon – That’s like asking what’s the most important corner of a hypotenuse triangle.
+Ashkelon – That’s like asking what’s the most important corner of a hypotenuse triangle, so I guess it has to be effects.

 QRD – What’s your main amplifier & why?